jfo/oldblog/_posts/2014-02-27-recursion.md

 Languages like Python and Ruby implicitly discourage recursiveness through their design decisions.
 Functional languages like Scheme and Clojure (from the lisp lineage) have built in optimizations to make recursion less brittle.
 Hilariously, a common technique is tail call optimization, which under certain circumstances turns a recursive function into an iterative one at the machine level.

-Recursion is powerful but can be conceptually difficult at first.
-But... for some problem spaces it is by far the best computational method.
+Recursion is powerful and can be conceptually difficult at first, but... for some problem spaces it is by far the best computational method.

 More on that later!